christopherbl/analytics/README.md

 Python code that uses urllib to return Twitter search results and pymssql to populate SQL Server database (db must be created first, see instructions at bottom)

 TwitterRTPublish:
 RapidMiner (ver 5.3.008) process file in xml format which can be loaded into RapidMiner using File-Import Process.
-As the www.rapidminer.com site states, RapidMiner is the world-leading open-source system for data mining - it allows the user to quickly try different data mining algorithms with no coding required.
+As the www.rapidminer.com site states, RapidMiner is the world-leading open-source system for data mining - it allows the user to quickly apply different data mining algorithms against the twitter data with no coding required.

 You will need the following software:
 - Python 2.7